Last updated on March 3, 2026

 Waterlogged Grove (Modern Horizons) | Illustration by John Avon

 Horizon lands are essentially the pain land cycle on steroids.
-On top of tapping for either of two colors for one life, they have an activated ability that allows you to tap it, pay , and sacrifice it to draw a card.
+On top of tapping for either of two colors for 1 life, they have an activated ability that allows you to tap them, pay , and sacrifice them to draw a card.
 Not bad, eh?
-They get their name from the original version, Horizon Canopy, that inspired a complete cycle to be released in Modern Horizons.
+They get their name from the original version, Horizon Canopy, that inspired a half-cycle released in Modern Horizons.

-They’re one of the best untapped dual lands in the game, show up in many Modern games, and are especially prominent in aggressive decks that don’t need to worry about their own life total and can capitalize off of the extra card advantage.
+They’re one of the best untapped dual lands in all of Magic, show up in many Modern decks, and are especially prominent in aggressive decks that don’t need to worry about their own life total and can capitalize off of the extra card advantage.

 How Do Horizon Lands Work?

-Horizon lands are very simple.
-They can only tap for their respective colors, no colorless mana here, and require you to pay one life each time you activate them.
-Their card draw ability requires you pay in addition to tapping it, which means you can’t just use its own mana to pay for the cost on top of sacrificing it.
+Horizon lands can only tap for their respective colors, no colorless mana here, and require you to pay 1 life each time you use them for mana.
+Their card draw ability requires you pay in addition to tapping them, which means you can’t just use its own mana to pay for the cost on top of sacrificing it.

 They’re great at providing a strong early mana base and offer great card draw later on in exchange for not being able to tap for colorless in any attempt to preserve your own life total.